-Throughout the year, deterioration of the portfolio's quality indicators was observed above the average for the last five years, given the slower growth rate of the total portfolio and the increase of non-performing and risk loan portfolios.
-However, in spite of the recent acceleration of the non-performing portfolio, the quality indicators remain low and manageable.
+Throughout the year, deterioration of the portfolio's quality indicators12 was observed above the average for the last five years, given the slower growth rate of the total portfolio and the increase of non-performing and risk loan portfolios13.

+As the inflationary outlook began to recede, the balance of risks between growth and inflation has led the Board of Directors to start reducing its policy interest rate.
+However, in spite of the recent acceleration of the non-performing portfolio, the quality indicators remain low and manageable14.
 This, together with liquidity and solvency indicators at good levels, attests to the solidity of the Colombian financial system.

-E. Fiscal Policy
+2.5 Fiscal Policy